-During the three-month period ended January 31, 2015, we paid \$1.7 million to settle certain restricted stock units.
-No restricted stock units were settled during the three-month period ended January 31, 2014.
+During the six-month periods ended April 30, 2015 and 2014, we paid \$1.7 million and \$0.5 million, respectively, to settle certain restricted stock units.

 Performance Share Awards

 Historically, we have granted performance units to key employees and officers annually.
 These awards cliff vest after a three-year period with service and performance measures such as relative total shareholder return and earnings per share growth as vesting conditions.
 These awards were treated as a liability and marked to market based upon our assessment of the achievement of the performance measures, with the assistance of third-party compensation consultants.